-If you have symptoms of COVID-19 now, a nose-swab test may be able determine if you are infected with COVID-19, the new coronavirus causing the pandemic.
+If you have symptoms of COVID-19 now, a nose-swab test may be able to determine if you are infected with COVID-19, the new coronavirus causing the pandemic.
 These signs include:

-Also, results from antibody tests might help medical experts understand how widely the new coronavirus has spread in our communities.
+Also, results from antibody tests might help medical experts understand how widely the new coronavirus has spread in communities.

 But, it’s important to know that a positive test result to an antibody test does not mean you are safe (immune) from getting COVID-19 in the future.
 Researchers are still working to understand how protective these antibodies to COVID-19 may be.

-Since COVID-19 is such a new illness, medical experts are still learning how COVID-19 antibodies work.
+Since COVID-19 is a new illness, medical experts are learning how COVID-19 antibodies work.
 If you get a positive test result, that means you probably were exposed to the virus that causes COVID-19.

 But, a positive result does not mean you are immune or less likely to get COVID-19 in the future.

 Even if your results from an antibody test are positive, you should continue to follow social distancing guidelines.
 These include:

 If you learn that you have COVID-19, you should isolate yourself at home right away and contact your health care provider.
 You may be able to heal at home.
 But, you should get medical help right away if you are having serious problems like trouble breathing.